icapps/tree-house/README.md

 Install the `tree-house-authentication` module using `npm install tree-house-authentication`.

 #### Error handler
 There is a default error handler built in, but you can provide your own custom error handler if you want to.
-The only requirement is that it will need to extend from `BaseErrorHandler` and have an `execute(res, error){}` function.
+The only requirement is that it will need to extend from `BaseErrorHandler` and have an `execute(error, req, res, next){}` function.
+This is just a basic express error middleware implementation.

 Example: